Trees & Vegetation

 By using ENVI-met it is also possible to focus on the demands of urban vegetation with consideration of wind stress and storm risk.

-Unleashing the Power of TreePass: Advancing Sustainable Urban Greenery with High-Resolution Analysis
+Unleashing the Power of TreePass: Advancing Sustainable Urban Greening with High-Resolution Analysis

 Wind risk.

-Urban planning goes beyond sustainable buildings; it also encompasses creating optimal growing and living conditions for trees.
-Strong and unusual wind situations pose risks to urban trees, potentially leading to damage and safety hazards.
-With ENVI-met’s TreePass analysis, detailed information on wind and turbulence conditions at specific tree locations will be provided, along with calculations of mechanical forces.
-This will enable identification of potential points of damage and offers guidance on tree shaping for optimal safety and growth.
+Urban design goes beyond sustainable buildings to include creating optimal growing and living conditions for trees.
+High and unusual wind conditions pose risks to urban trees, potentially causing damage and safety hazards.
+ENVI-met’s TreePass analysis provides detailed information on wind and turbulence conditions at specific tree locations, along with calculations of mechanical forces.
+This enables the identification of potential damage points and provides guidance on tree design for optimal safety and growth.

 Tree Arrangement.

-Trees, whether in forests or urban environments, are often arranged in groups and rows, where their collective arrangement influences wind conditions and light access.
-Trees that are sheltered by others or buildings tend to be less stable and have a more fragile geometry compared to those in the front rows exposed to the full force of the wind.
-Changes in the arrangement, such as removing trees or altering wind patterns due to new constructions, can have significant impacts.
+Trees, whether in forests or urban environments, are often arranged in groups and rows where their collective arrangement affects wind conditions and access to light.
+Trees sheltered by other trees or buildings tend to be less stable and have a more fragile geometry than those in the front rows exposed to the full force of the wind.
+Changes in arrangement, such as removal of trees or changes in wind patterns due to new construction, can have significant effects.

 Maximizing Urban Greenery: High-Resolution Case Study on the TreePass for Sustainable Landscapes